dozy-programmer/Amark18/README.md

 This is a group project made for CS530 (Systems Programming) class at San Diego State.

 Gestures for Home Control is gesture-based home control system that was made to be an alternative to Alexa (Amazon's voice based home control).
 At the moment, Gestures for Home Control implements the following APIs: Nest, Kasa, and Spotify.
-These APIs are used in conjunction with these gestures in order to link each API to the respective commands.
+These APIs are used in conjunction with custom gestures in order to link each API to the respective commands.
 In addition to gestures, Gestures for Home Control also recognizes a circle pattern in order to change thermostat temperature and or volume for an easy and interative way to control your home.

 [![Website](https://img.shields.io/badge/Gestures%20for%20Home%20Control-See%20Code%20and%20Overview-yellow)](https://github.com/Zracano/Gesture-Recognition)